Derrick-Mulati/Ray-Bodaboda/README.md

 * The majority of respondents did not use any financial institution for their motorcycle loans, with a significant portion relying on friends or family for financing.

-* Daily instalments were the most common payment cycle, followed by weekly and monthly.
+* Daily installments were the most common payment cycle, followed by weekly and monthly.

 * The daily income of respondents varies, with the most common range being 1,000 to 2,000.